Made for Me

-"Made for Me" is a song by American singer Muni Long, released on September 15, 2023 as the lead single from her fourth studio album, Revenge (2024).
-It was written alongside producers Jermaine Dupri, Bryan-Michael Cox, and JordanXL.
+"Made for Me" is a song by American singer Muni Long, released on September 15, 2023, as the lead single from her fourth studio album, Revenge (2024).
+It was co-written with producers Jermaine Dupri, Bryan-Michael Cox, and JordanXL.
 A number of remixes of "Made for Me" have been released, including ones with Lil Jon and Kronic, Bnyx, and Mariah Carey, among others.

 "Made for Me (Live on BET)" won a Grammy Award for Best R&B Performance.
 The song has also received a nomination for the Viewer's Choice Award at the 2024 BET Awards.

 Composition and lyrics

 The song is an R&B ballad with piano, drum machine and bass.
 Lyrically, Muni Long expresses her love for her son: "Nobody knows me like you do / Nobody gon' love me quite like you / Can't even deny it / Every time I try it / One look in my eyes, you know I'm lying".